ismtabo/magus/docs/page/docs/concepts/collection.md

 # Collection Casts

 You can render a cast multiple times using the `each` property.
 The `each` property is a [Go template](https://pkg.go.dev/text/template) that is evaluated with the cast variables.
 The result of the template should be a list of objects represented as a JSON array.
 Each object in the list is used to render the cast.
 The object is passed to the cast as a variable.
 The variable name is `It` by default, but it can be overridden using the `as` property.
-The function `to_json` can be used to convert a string to a JSON object.
+The function `toJson` can be used to convert a string to a JSON object.

 ## Item Alias